xtendui/xtendui/src/gatsby/markdown/components/slider/other.md

 </div>

-Use the class `.xt-slider-nooverflow` to style `.xt-slides`, by default it has `justify-content: center`.
+Style the class `.xt-slider-nooverflow`, by default it has `justify-content: center`.

 <demo>
   <demoinline src="demos/components/slider/overflow-auto">